ClnViewer/LibWchar2/docs/README-WINAPIEXT.md

 - specify the ways:
  - `Where is the source code` - the full path to the `winext` folder in the repository.
  - `Where to build the binaries` - the full path to the `winext / build` folder in the repository, the project files will be generated there.
-- press the `Configure` button and select the version of `Visual Studio`, in case of error, click again :)
+- press the `Configure` button and select the version of `Visual Studio` or `MinGW Makefiles`, in case of error, click again :)
 - Press the button `Generate`.
 - we press the button `Open Project`, it is supported from the version ` CMake GUI` `> =` `3.12`.
 - in `Visual Studio`, choose the type of assembly `Release` or `Debug`.